hngngn/shadcn-solid/README.md

 ## Documentation

-Visit https://shadcn-solid.com/docs to view the documentation.
+Visit our [documentation](https://shadcn-solid.com/docs/introduction) to learn more.

 ## License